-Long Beach Heritage invites you to submit nominations for the 32nd annual Preservation Awards, to be presented on March 19, 2020.
+Long Beach Heritage invites you to submit nominations for the 2023 Preservation Awards, to be presented on May 31, 2023.

 The aim of these awards, which have been presented each year since 1988, is to recognize the growing strength and diversity of historic preservation in Long Beach.
 Membership in Long Beach Heritage is not a requirement to submit a nomination.
 To be eligible, projects must be located in Long Beach and should conform to the Secretary of Interior’s Standards for the Treatment of Historic Properties.
 Projects should also be completed within one year of submission.